Optimal stopping problem under random horizon: Introduction

-This paper has five sections including the current one.
+This paper has four sections including the current one.
 The second section defines general notations, the mathematical setting of the random horizon $\tau$, and its preliminaries.
-The third section addresses the optimal stopping problem under stopping with $\tau$ in various aspects.
-The fourth and fifth sections are devoted to the linear RBSDEs depending whether we stop the RBSDE at $\tau\wedge{T}$ for some fixed planning horizon $T\in (0,+\infty)$, or we stop at $\tau$.
-The paper has Appendices where we recall some crucial results and/or prove our technical lemmas.
+The third section addresses the optimal stopping problem under stopping with $\tau$ in various aspects. {{We give our conclusion in the fourth section}}.
+The paper has an appendix where we prove our technical lemmas.